scikit-learn-contrib/metric-learn/doc/introduction.rst

 embedding space of dimension ``num_dims``.
 Note that when ``num_dims`` is smaller than ``n_features``, this achieves dimensionality reduction.

-Strictly speaking, Mahalanobis distances are "pseudo-metrics": they satisfy three of the `properties of a metric <https://en.wikipedia.org/wiki/Metric_ (mathematics)>`_ (non-negativity, symmetry, triangle inequality) but not necessarily the identity of indiscernibles.
+Strictly speaking, Mahalanobis distances are "pseudo-distances": they satisfy three of the `properties of a distance <https://en.wikipedia.org/wiki/Metric_ (mathematics)>`_ (non-negativity, symmetry, triangle inequality) but not necessarily the identity of indiscernibles.